-For starters, every post about Lyme requires a disclaimer: every source of information has stake in the Lyme testing and cure; everyone’s course of treatment is different; doctors tend to stay quiet about their experiences because insurance companies like to sue them for being too expensive; I’m posting links that provide information that is widely discussed in Lyme circles, for your education.
+For starters, every post about Lyme requires a disclaimer: every source of information conflicts; everyone’s course of treatment is different; doctors tend to stay quiet about their experiences because insurance companies like to sue them for unconventional protocols; I’m posting links that provide information that is widely discussed in Lyme circles, for your education.
 These are not proper citations, this is not medical advice, and sadly, I can’t even tell you if it’s true or not (more on that later).
 So use external links for informational purposes only.

 Lyme is caused by a bacteria transmitted through the bite of a tick.
 It’s a spirochete – a corkscrew-shaped bacterium named Borrelia burgdorferi (Bb).
-That handy corkscrew design allows it to drill in and affect ANY and EVERY part of the body – muscles and joints, heart, nervous system, brain, eyes, ears, teeth, feet and everything in between.
-This causes a huge range of symptoms which, because of their seeming disconnectedness, results in a wide range of diagnoses and treatments that can cost thousands of dollars and not help.
+And that handy corkscrew design allows it to drill in and affect ANY and EVERY part of the body – muscles and joints, heart, nervous system, brain, eyes, ears, teeth, feet and everything in between.
+This causes a huge range of symptoms which, because of their seeming disconnectedness, result in a wide range of diagnoses and treatments that can cost thousands of dollars and not help.
 But wait!
 It gets better.
-Bb can shape-shift, like a sci-fi stealth villain and resist treatment.
-It can lose its cell wall (so antibodies can't detect it), or hide in an antibiotic-resistant wall of biofilm that will make you think you’re cured, only to burst forth at any moment and attack you with debilitating symptoms…
+Bb can shape-shift like a sci-fi stealth villain, and resist treatment.
+It forms an antibiotic-resistant biofilm that will make you think you’re cured, only to burst forth at any moment and attack you with debilitating symptoms…

 3. It’s not just Lyme.

 When a tick bites you, it doesn’t just inject Bb that causes Lyme.
 It often gives you more bacteria, fungi, viruses and parasites.
 You’ve heard of Lyme, but have you heard of Babesia, Bartonella, Ehrlichia, or Tularemia?
 I hadn’t.
-These are called co-infections.
+These are called coinfections.
 They cause much of the same symptoms as Lyme, but since they have different causes, they require different treatments.
-And this makes up the cocktail of medications many Lyme patients have to try for months or years.
+And this makes up the cocktail of medications many Lyme patients have to try for months.
 The problem with these infections, besides being deadly to your immune system, is that, like Lyme, testing is inaccurate and inconclusive.
 A single blood or urine sample cannot always identify the infections that are hiding in parts of your body.
-I personally am suspected to have at least Babesia, a protozoan parasite that infects red blood cells, and Bartonella, which infects the blood vessels.
-Because the tests are so unreliable, these diagnoses are based on symptoms and can only be treated with trial and error – the tests for these run over $1,000 and are likely to produce false negatives.
+I personally am suspected to have at least Babesia, a protozoan parasite that infects red blood cells.
+Sadly this diagnosis, like most of Lyme and Co. is based on symptoms and can only be treated with trial and error – the tests for these run over $1,000 and are likely to produce false negatives.
 Nothing like spending sleepless, airless nights wondering if there’s a parasite in your blood.